diaspd/coffee-delivery/README.md

 </br>

 ## 📄 Project
-💰 A project made as a web store to sell coffees.
+💰 A project made as a web store to sell coffees, using context, hooks, styled components and more.

 <br></br>